 Enterprise Cloud Migration Strategies

-Migrating to the cloud is not a one-size-fits-all proposition.
-The right strategy depends on your current infrastructure, application portfolio, compliance requirements, and business objectives.
-The most common approaches include:
+Migrating to the cloud is not a one-size-fits-all process.
+The best strategy depends on several factors, including your:

 - Rehost (Lift and Shift): Move existing applications to the cloud with minimal changes.
 Fastest migration path but may not fully leverage cloud-native benefits.